-Appendix 4 CHILDREN'S WORK, YOUTH WORK AND MENTORING

-On Sunday mornings we run activities for children aged 3 years to 18 years for the time when the adults are meeting.
-This takes place in age related groups on the same premises as the adults meeting and last for approximately $1 - 1 \frac{1}{2}$ hours.
+"I agree to abide by the expectations outlined in this document and confirm that I have read the relevant policies that assist my work with vulnerable groups."
+Appendix 4 CHILDREN'S WORK, YOUTH WORK AND MENTORING time when the adults are meeting.
+This takes place in age related groups on the same premises as the adults meeting and lasts for approximately $1 - 1 \frac{1}{2}$ hours.